romm/formz/Documentation/06-IntegratorManual/DataAttributes.rst

 One of the main features of Formz is the handling of attributes, automatically updated in the HTML tag ``<form>``.

 These attributes allow to know exactly what is the state of every field in the form: is this field valid?
-What is the value of this field?
+What's the value of this field?
 Does this field contain an error?

 This way, you can set up CSS selectors that follow your needs.